luci/recipes-py/README.recipes.md

   * [json](#recipe_modules-json) (Python3 ✅) &mdash; Methods for producing and consuming JSON.
   * [led](#recipe_modules-led) (Python3 ✅) &mdash; An interface to call the led tool.
   * [legacy_annotation](#recipe_modules-legacy_annotation) (Python3 ✅) &mdash; Legacy Annotation module provides support for running a command emitting legacy @@@annotation@@@ in the new luciexe mode.
+  * [luci_analysis](#recipe_modules-luci_analysis) (Python3 ✅) &mdash; API for interacting with the LUCI Analysis RPCs  This API is for calling LUCI Analysis RPCs for various aggregated info about test results.
   * [milo](#recipe_modules-milo) (Python3 ✅) &mdash; API for specifying Milo behavior.
   * [nodejs](#recipe_modules-nodejs) (Python3 ✅)
   * [path](#recipe_modules-path) (Python3 ✅) &mdash; All functions related to manipulating paths in recipes.